 When I visited for the first time for an open day, I loved the campus feel of college lane.
 It was so different to sixth form.
 I live near Cambridge – about an hour by car- to Hatfield, Hertfordshire which was convenient to get to.
 Makes moving in easier!
 My Mum also isn’t the world’s most confident driver, so my university had to be close enough to home – but I didn’t want to be too close!
 Commuting is always a possibility too.

 The open day tours showed me the engineering facilities, Learning Resource Centre (LRC) and accommodation.
 I took a lot of freebies as well.
 I still use pens even now!
 I find it important to scout out different universities to really get a feel of the atmosphere and vibes.

 At A- level, I studied Physics, Maths and Psychology.
 I developed an interest in engineering in physics, but I wasn’t sure which sector to go into.
 Electronic and electrical is quite broad which is one of the reasons why I chose it.
 The resources on campus looked great as well!

 The best part about it being a campus is the ease of meeting new people and befriending so many different people.
 I made so many friends through societies, active students and even saying hi to students in the LRC!
 I miss my family less when I made my own family at Herts.
 I’ve grown so much in my years at uni and I’m so glad that I came here.

 Meet Michelle Law who has excelled in her role within electrical engineering since graduating.
-Michelle currently works as a Senior Project Engineer at ghd.
+Michelle currently works as a Technology Innovation Manager at ghd.

 |Current job role||Technology Innovation Manager|